Why Should You Invest In Pickering Real Estate?

 One of the key things to consider when you're searching for a good area to invest in is whether the area can expect growth.
 With the province of Ontario designating this part of Durham Region as an urban growth centre, we can definitely expect a significant transformation in the coming years, which means the prices of homes purchased in the area now, will likely increase.

-The amount of new and exciting developments popping up in the area's downtown area confirms this transformation.
+The amount of new and exciting developments popping up in the downtown area confirms this transformation.
 With an estimated population of 92,000 people and 35,000 jobs, Pickering is projected to grow to 190,000 people by 2031.
 Home to a variety of national and international companies, the area is home to many prosperous industry sectors including energy, advanced manufacturing, logistics, and pharmaceuticals.

 With 88 percent of residents holding a post-secondary degree, the area is likely to continue being a hub for innovation, as it's in close proximity to some of the largest and most prestigious post secondary education institutions in the country: the University of Toronto, York University, Durham College and Centennial College.